-Presentation to IOC validating ACL-friendly function (pdf).
+Presentation to IOC validating ACL-friendly skiing (pdf).
 FREE !

 FREE !
 ‘Mitigation of ACL Injury through 3-Mode Ski Bindings’ — by Rick Howell — an expanded version of Howell’s presentation to the International Olympic Committee (IOC), March, 2017 in Monte Carlo.
 Available now.
 65 slide PDF-presentation provides peer-reviewed, scientific, biomechanical validation behind how Howell SkiBindings provide ACL-friendly skiing.